ljvmiranda921/vs-split/README.md

     return train_docs, test_docs
 ```

+Under the hood, `vs-split` uses
+[`catalogue`](https://github.com/explosion/catalogue) to manage the functions
-You are given freedom to return any value / object in your splitter
+you registered.
+You are given freedom to return any value / object in your
-implementation&mdash;i.e, there's no function that enforces you to follow the
+splitter implementation&mdash;i.e, there's no function that enforces you to
-blueprint.
-However, for consistency, it's advisable to follow the type signature
+follow the blueprint.
+However, for consistency, it's advisable to follow the
-of the other splitters.
+type signature of the other splitters.

 ### More examples